Urban-Meteorology-Reading/WRF-SUEWS/docs/source/quickstart.rst

 prepare `wrfinput` using WPS

 To generate the original `wrfinput` files (before processing them for WRF-SUEWS), you should follow [here](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/CASES/JAN00/index.php).
-After generating `wrfinput` and `wrfbdy`, you need to follow pre-processing instructions to modify the input file suitbale for WRF-SUEWS runs
+After generating `wrfinput` and `wrfbdy`, you need to follow pre-processing instructions to modify the input file suitable for WRF-SUEWS runs

 Environment to run pre-processors